miamtech/mealz-documentation/docs/web_ssr/integration-reference/fetching-style.md

 ### Variant parameters

 Some component endpoints accept a **variant** query parameter to select a display layout.
-See [display variants](./recipe-card#display-variants) for available layouts and parameter names. <!-- TODO (PR2): also link to ../about/versioning-process for how new variants are introduced --> When you pass a variant on a component request, pass the **same parameter and value** on the matching `/styles/` request so you only load the CSS for the variant you render.
+See [display variants](./recipe-card#display-variants) for available layouts and parameter names.
+How new variants are introduced is covered in [Versioning process](../about-mealz/versioning-process).
+When you pass a variant on a component request, pass the **same parameter and value** on the matching `/styles/` request so you only load the CSS for the variant you render.

 This rule applies to any component that supports variants.
 Today, only **recipe cards** do.
 The parameter name depends on the route: `variant` on `/recipe-card` and `/styles/recipe-card`, and `recipe_card_variant` on endpoints that embed recipe cards (catalog, planner, …) and their matching `/styles/…` routes.